t4d-gmbh/Weekend-Out/README.md

 - What is the status of the repository after the commit?
 On which branch are you now?

 Play around with the log command to see the commit history in different formats.
-Check the man page for an overview of the available options.
-Some examples are:
+Check the main page for an overview of the available options.
+For example:

 ```bash
 git log --oneline --graph